emsoftronics/interest-development/README.md

 # interest-development

-Developed source code for interest.
+Developed source code for some interesting works.